evkx/evkx.github.io/content/models/audi/e-tron/e-tron_55/_index.md

 Regenerative braking is available in several modes.
 The most efficient is automatic regen.
 In this mode, the car coasts when possible and uses regenerative braking when it needs to reduce speed.
 You can also enable one-pedal driving.

-Dynamic steering is an standard feature on Audi e-tron 55.
+Dynamic steering is standard on Audi e-tron 55.
 Dynamic steering varies the steering ratio as a function of driving speed.

 ## Exterior